tomi-soye/bikeshare_analysis/README.md

 2. Python documentation
 3. Stackoverflow
 4. Pandas Documentation
-5. For running small snippets of code, i made use of the Jupyter Notebook
+5. For running small snippets of code, i made use of the Jupyter Notebook.